Formal Analysis and Supply Chain Security for Agentic AI Skills: Formal Threat Model

 \subsection{Attack Taxonomy}

-We identify six formal attack classes derived from empirical analysis of the ClawHavoc campaign~\cite{clawhavoc2026} (1,200+ malicious skills), the MalTool benchmark~\cite{maltool2026} (6,487 malicious tools), and the ``Agent Skills in the Wild'' survey~\cite{agentskillswild2026} (42,447 skills).
+We identify six formal attack classes derived from empirical analysis of the ClawHavoc campaign~\cite{clawhavoc2026} (341--1,184 malicious skills depending on the reporting date and scope), the MalTool benchmark~\cite{maltool2026} (7,027 synthesised malicious tools), and the ``Agent Skills in the Wild'' survey~\cite{agentskillswild2026} (42,447 skills).

 \begin{definition}[Attack Classes] Let $\mathcal{C} = \{ c_1, \ldots, c_6 \}$ be the set of attack classes, and let $\Phi \colon \mathcal{C} \to 2^{\{\pi_1,\ldots,\pi_5\}}$ map each class to its applicable supply chain phases: \begin{enumerate} \item \textbf{Data Exfiltration} ($c_1$): Unauthorized extraction of sensitive data (API keys, conversation history, environment variables) to an attacker-controlled endpoint. $\Phi(c_1) = \{\textsc{Execute}, \textsc{Persist}\}$.